Atticus29/pcc_biology_101/syllabus.md

 #### Student Rights and responsibilities

 The Student [Rights and Responsibilities Handbook](www.pcc.edu/about/policy/student-rights/) establishes students' freedoms and protections as well as expectations of appropriate behavior and ethical academic work.
 The Handbook includes items such as the Policy on Student Rights, the Policy on Student Conduct, and the Academic Integrity Policy.

+#### Campus closures/canceled classes

+Someone will contact you through your pcc.edu emails accounts in the event of closures or cancellations.

 #### Flexibility
 The instructor reserves the right to revise the class calendar, modify content, and/or substitute assignments in response to institutional, weather, or class situations.